Gunsberg explains Masked Singer shutdown

+A television show that shared studio facilities in Melbourne with 10’s The Masked Singer has halted production after a dancer on the celebrity singing program caught the coronavirus.

+Channel Nine confirmed its quiz show Millionaire Hotseat is the second show to go into hiatus in the Victorian capital after TMS temporarily pulled the plug when more crew members tested positive for COVID-19.

-An ill dancer on the set of The Masked Singer has been hailed for raising the coronavirus alarm just hours before filming of the finale.
+The dancer on the set of TMS in Melbourne’s Docklands has been hailed for raising the alarm just hours before the filming of the finale.

-Production of the reality show, which is shot in Melbourne’s Docklands, has been shut down after several crew members tested positive for COVID-19.

 The entire production team, including host Osher Gunsberg and celebrity judges Dannii Minogue and Dave Hughes, are in self-isolation.